paulogarithm/workshop-lua-c/README.md

 ## `7` | [Do you wanna build a snowman](https://www.youtube.com/watch?v=TeQ_TTyLGMs) ?
 > ${\textsf{\color{#0C4}━━━━━━━━━━━━━━━━━━╸}}$━━━━ `180xp`

-To be honnest I don't want either Elza, I just said this so I can use this sentence to write a workshop.
+To be honnest I don't want either Elza, I just said this so I can steal your quote to write a workshop.

 Anyways, you will have to create a snowman in your lua state.